Outgoing.email

 You should always send email from your own domain rather than a free address, as it looks more professional, builds trust, and gives you full control over authentication and reputation.

-Free domains like Gmail or Yahoo may strictly enforce DMARC policies that block third-party servers from sending on their behalf, meaning messages you send using @gmail.com from your own web host are often rejected or marked as spam.
+Free domains like Gmail or Yahoo may strictly enforce DMARC policies that block third-party servers from sending on their behalf.
+In practice, this means messages sent as @gmail.com or similar addresses from external servers are often rejected, quarantined, or routed to spam.

 Any Questions?